Mother using double electric breast pump in morning nursing chair with timer water bottle and silver cups

 Days 6–10: Output stabilizes at a new higher baseline.
 Regular sessions produce more consistently.
 Continue daily power pumping to lock in the gain.

 Day 14+: Decision point.
 If output has improved, you can reduce power pumping to 3–4 times per week for maintenance.
+Note that some variation in output is natural at different stages postpartum — if you are unsure whether fluctuating output reflects power pumping results or a broader pattern, our guide to milk supply changes by month explains how supply naturally evolves.
 If there has been no improvement after 14 consecutive daily sessions with properly maintained pump parts and adequate hydration — the cause is likely not something power pumping can fix.
 Consult an IBCLC for a hands-on assessment.

 Protecting Nipples During High-Frequency Pumping